paromitaroy/zodiacAppInsights/deployment_scripts/README.md

 ## Observations

- ASPNETCORE_ENVIRONMENT=Development in Sirmione, Scorpio, Limone, Virgo and Libra

- Base Urls in sirmione not set correctly

- Database connection string in scorpoi sets db name as scorpio zscorpio-db-server.database.windows.net not zsirmione-db-server.database.windows.net
+baseurl in zodiac is wrong - needs to be sirmione-web.... etc

+need to add trackexception to zodiac (exceptions are being traced)

 need to create availability test in setup